We have been informed that taxpayers have been phished by text messaging and email.

 - If your children attend schools under the jurisdiction of Riverside School Board AND a school under the jurisdiction of a French school board, you must pay school taxes to both school boards.
 The school taxes are proportional to the number of children admitted to each school board (Education Act, Section 304).

 - If you do not have children attending a school under the jurisdiction of a French or English school board, you may pay school taxes to the school board of your choice.
-Such a choice must be submitted in writing by April 1st.
+Such a choice must be submitted in writing by April 1st (see Notice to Taxpayers).
 However, if you have not specified a preference, and your name is registered on the electoral list of a particular school board, you must pay school taxes to that school board (Education Act, Sections 305 and 306).